xytd20/SCIANN-EEG-based-Spatial-Channel-Interaction-Attention-Neural-Networks/README.md

 * **On ECSU-PCE Public Data:**
     * **Social Perception Classification:** Binary classification based on Perceptual Awareness Scale (PAS) scores (e.g., distinguishing high vs. low perceived presence/empathy).

+## The related paper of this model was published in IEEE Journal of Biomedical and Health Informatics(JBHI), titled EEG-based Spatial-Channel Interaction Attention Neural Networks for Detecting Empathy in Motor Collaboration, which is currently in early access, doi: 10.1109/JBHI.2025.3580617

 ## This model and all the codes in this repository are designed and developed independently by Haiyang Long.
-If you refer to or use the code of this study, please mention me in your project.
+If you refer to or use the code of this study, please cite my paper and mention me in your project.

-## The related article of this model was published in IEEE Journal of Biomedical and Health Informatics(JBHI), titled EEG-based Spatial-Channel Interaction Attention Neural Networks for Detecting Empathy in Motor Collaboration, which is currently in early access, doi: 10.1109/JBHI.2025.3580617

 ## Contact